mo-gr/aoc/README.md

-# Advent of Code 2020
+# Advent of Code - Multi Year Repo

-Here are my solutions (and failed attempts) to many of the [Advent of Code 2020](https://adventofcode.com/2020/) tasks.
+Here are my solutions (and failed attempts) to most of the [Advent of Code](https://adventofcode.com/) tasks.

 I used this as an opportunity to get some more Haskell experience.